chrisidso/NHLExpansionDraftSimulator/README.md

         Also different for defensemen (longer shifts) than for forwards (slightly shorter shifts) - due to defensemen not having to skate as hard.
     5) Hockey teams can expand their rosters late in the season, just as baseball teams can.
-    6) Some players are on the ice when the team is shorthanded, team is on a powerplay, and when teams are at even strength.
+    6) Some players are on the ice when the team is shorthanded, the team is on a powerplay, and when the teams are at even strength.
-    7) Some players are on the ice when the team is on powerplay, when teams are at even strength, and not when the team is shorthanded.
+    7) Some players are on the ice when the team is on powerplay, when the teams are at even strength, and not when the team is shorthanded.
     8) Some players are on the ice only when teams are at even strength.

 As you might expect the last four items in the list above make the problem of